- Emanuele Casabona

 Shipping your items by boat or plane are the best methods when moving to Costa Rica.
 Air freight will be more costly, but they will also arrive sooner.
 You will even have the option of your goods landing the same day that you do.

 Moving your goods by boat will be cheaper, but time consuming.
-Depending on where you are moving from, cargo ships can take three to six months to reach their intended destination.
+Depending on where you are moving from, cargo ships usually take between four to eight weeks to arrive.
 However, if you are moving to Costa Rica and do not yet have long-term accommodation secured, this may be a convenient option.

 Although you can easily find household items and goods in Costa Rica, it is always a good idea to bring some comforts of home.
 As with any country, Costa Rica may not have some of your favorite brands that you are used to from back home, so it is always a good idea to pack some extra.